 GSI Archives & Research Centre

-It is planned to have an on-line catalogue of the resources held at An Daonchartlann uploaded to this website in due course and also a Digital Archive of the Society's publications, especially the Society's Journal which was first published in 1992.
-Access to a full listing the Society's publications is available via the panel on the right.
+It is planned to have an on-line catalogue of the resources held at An Daonchartlann uploaded to this website in due course and also a Digital Archive of the Society’s publications, especially the Society’s Journal which was first published in 1992.
+As this plan progresses, the databases will be posted in our Online Databases menu.

 The catalogue of the Society’s Archives contains items which include published books on Genealogy and history with a large Irish and worldwide collection Genealogical /Family History/ and historical Journals and various Irish Directories.